Ebola in Liberia

 What is Ebola?

 Ebola is a rare and deadly disease.
-The disease is caused by infection with one of the ebolaviruses (Ebola, Sudan, Bundibugyo, or Taï Forest virus).
-It is spread by direct contact (through broken skin or mucous membranes) with a sick person’s blood or body fluids (urine, saliva, feces, vomit, and semen).
-It is also spread by direct contact with objects (such as needles) that have been contaminated with infected body fluids or infected animals.
+The disease in humans is caused by infection with one of the Ebola virus species (Zaire, Sudan, Bundibugyo, or Tai Forest virus).
+Ebola is spread by direct contact (through broken skin or mucous membranes in, for example, the eyes, nose, or mouth)

-Symptoms of Ebola include fever, severe headache, muscle pain, vomiting, diarrhea, stomach pain, and unexplained bleeding or bruising.
+Signs of Ebola include fever and symptoms such as severe headache, fatigue (feeling very tired), muscle pain, vomiting, diarrhea, stomach pain, or unexplained bleeding or bruising.

 Who is at risk?